TorchCAP/torchcap.github.io/auto_sharding.rst

 Auto Sharding
 =============

-This document aims to describe the automatic sharding of TorchCAP.
-It provides the implementation details of automatic sharding, including an overview of the automatic sharding optimizer, the optimization formulation of finding an optimal sharding plan and the sharding transformation of the model graph and.
+This document describes the automatic sharding mechanism in TorchCAP, detailing the implementation of the auto-sharding pipeline.
+It covers the architecture of the sharding optimizer, the formulation used to determine an optimal sharding plan, and the transformation process applied to the model graph.

 Automatic Sharding Overview
 ^^^^^^^^^^^^^^^^^^^^^^

-The high-level API of automatic sharding is ``torchcap.optimize`` (`link <https://github.com/TorchCAP/TorchCAP/blob/6abd50d1a31b0bdf4762c914cf5e583d3810117d/torchcap/api.py>`_), which performs the following steps:
+The high-level API for automatic sharding is available via ``torchcap.optimize`` (`api.py <https://github.com/TorchCAP/TorchCAP/blob/6abd50d1a31b0bdf4762c914cf5e583d3810117d/torchcap/api.py>`_).
+The optimizer performs the following steps:

-1. Convert an input model to an FX graph via ``torch.export``
+1. Converts the input model into an FX graph using torch.export

-2. Estimate the runtime and memory consumption of each operator in the graph
+2. Estimates the runtime and memory consumption of each operator in the graph

-3. Find the optimal sharding strategy for the graph
+3. Determines the optimal sharding strategy for the graph

-4. Transform the graph into a distributed graph using the sharding strategy
+4. Transforms the model into a distributed version using the selected strategy

+Users may also provide custom sharding strategies for specific operations.
+The optimizer will compute the optimal strategy for the remaining parts of the graph accordingly.

 Automatic Sharding Solver
 ^^^^^^^^^^^^^^^^^^^^^^

-The formulation used in the solver is based on the integer linear programming (ILP) formulation proposed in `Alpa <https://arxiv.org/abs/2201.12023>`_, with modifications for Pytorch DTensor support.
-The implementation can be found in `parallel_solver.py <https://github.com/TorchCAP/TorchCAP/blob/6abd50d1a31b0bdf4762c914cf5e583d3810117d/torchcap/solver/parallel_solver.py>`_.
+The solver formulation is based on the integer linear programming (ILP) approach proposed in `Alpa <https://arxiv.org/abs/2201.12023>`_, with modifications to support PyTorch DTensor.
+The implementation is available in `parallel_solver.py <https://github.com/TorchCAP/TorchCAP/blob/6abd50d1a31b0bdf4762c914cf5e583d3810117d/torchcap/solver/parallel_solver.py>`_.

-Pytorch DTensor supports three types of ``sharding`` (also refer as ``placement`` in Pytorch official documentation): ``Shard(dim)`` (``R``) means the sharding of tensor dimension ``dim`` over the mesh dimension; ``Replicate()`` (``R``) means the tensor is replicated over the mesh dimension; ``Partial`` (``P``) indicates the tensor is pending reduction on the devices of the.
-For a N-dimensional mesh, a N-dimensional vector is used to represent the sharding over each mesh dimension.
-For example, `S(0)R` indicates the dimension 0 is sharded over the mesh dimension 0 and is replicated over the mesh dimension 1.
-More details can be found in `Pytorch official documentation <https://pytorch.org/docs/stable/distributed.tensor.html>`_.
+PyTorch DTensor supports three types of ``sharding`` (also referred to as ``placement`` in the PyTorch documentation):

+- ``Shard(dim)`` (``S(dim)``): Shards the specified tensor dimension over the mesh dimension.
+- ``Replicate`` (``R``): Replicates the tensor across the mesh dimension.
+- ``Partial`` (``P``): Indicates the tensor is pending reduction across devices.

+For an N-dimensional mesh, a vector of length N represents the sharding strategy across each dimension.
+For example, ``S(0)R`` indicates dimension 0 is sharded over mesh dimension 0 and replicated over mesh dimension 1.
+See the `PyTorch DTensor documentation <https://pytorch.org/docs/stable/distributed.tensor.html>`_ for further details.

-For each operator in the graph, the solver enumerates all possible sharding strategies based on the operator sharding rules defined in `Pytorch <https://github.com/pytorch/pytorch/tree/4273e5d15cfcb282b2795684874ea439d8620999/torch/distributed/tensor/_ops>`_ and `sharding_strategy.py <https://github.com/TorchCAP/TorchCAP/blob/6abd50d1a31b0bdf4762c914cf5e583d3810117d/torchcap/solver/sharding_strategy.py>`_.
+For each operator in the graph, the solver enumerates all possible sharding strategies based on the operator sharding rules defined in both `Pytorch <https://github.com/pytorch/pytorch/tree/4273e5d15cfcb282b2795684874ea439d8620999/torch/distributed/tensor/_ops>`_ and `sharding_strategy.py <https://github.com/TorchCAP/TorchCAP/blob/6abd50d1a31b0bdf4762c914cf5e583d3810117d/torchcap/solver/sharding_strategy.py>`_.
 For example, a sharding strategy of a linear operator ``R, S(0), S(0) -> S(1)``, representing that first argument is replicated, the second and third arguments are sharded over the tensor dimension 0 and the output is sharded over the tensor dimension 1.

-For an operator ``u``, a one-hot vector ``s_u`` is used to represent the strategy it uses, where ``s_u[i] = 1`` means the i-th strategy of operator ``u`` is selected.
+Each operator ``u`` is assigned a one-hot vector :math:`s_u`, where :math:`s_u[i] = 1` denotes that the i-th strategy has been selected for operator ``u``.

-When two operators require different shardings for the same tensor, additional communication may be necessary for resharding.
-For example, the output of the linear operator is ``S(1)`` but the operator used this output requires it to be ``R``, then a all-gather communication is needed to reshard the tensor, which is the cause of communication overheads in sharding.
-For the resharding cost between operator ``u`` and operator ``v``, the solver constructs a resharding cost matrix :math:`R_{uv}`, where :math:`R_{uv}[i][j]` is the resharding cost from the output of i-th strategy of node u to the input of j-th strategy of node v.
+When two operators require incompatible sharding for a shared tensor, communication is needed for resharding.
+For instance, if the output of a linear operator is ``S(1)``, but the consumer operator expects it as ``R``, an all-gather operation is required—introducing communication overhead.
+For the resharding cost between operator ``u`` and operator ``v``, the solver constructs a resharding cost matrix :math:`R_{uv}`, where :math:`R_{uv}[i][j]` is the cost of resharding the output of strategy i for operator ``u`` into the input of strategy j for operator ``v``.

 The objective of the formulation is